erikvargas1/CCNA-Notes/README.md

 They form ‘adjacencies’ , also known as ‘neighbor relationships’ or ‘neighborships’ with adjacent routers to exchange this information.

 If multiple routes to a destination are learned, the router determines which route is superior and adds it to the routing table.
-It uses the ‘metric’ of the route to decide which is superior, and the lower metric is superior.

 ----